 sober-graduates

-There are many risk factors for substance abuse.
+There are many risk factors for substance use disorder.
 The most common risk factors include:

 • Having a mental health condition – People who struggle with anxiety, depression, and other mental health issues are more likely to struggle with substance abuse.